What Others See that We Can’t

 Excuses Quickly Crumble with a Professional Counselor

 My assessment was not what I expected.
-I assumed it would be a form with yes/no responses, and I was prepared to lie.
+I assumed it would be a form with yes/no responses, and I knew I’d lie.

 After talking, I asked her opinion, and she calmly told me that I was an addict and an alcoholic.
 I wondered if she had to report her evaluation to the school.